SAP-samples/teched2025-AD165/exercises/ex3/README.md

 In this exercise, you will create a new page Use Case Repository and a wizard (also known as Guided Experience) that supports users in submitting their ideas for AI use cases in ACME Corp.

+> [!NOTE]
-> **&#9432;** Guided experiences are designed to simplify multi-step business processes and complex workflows by breaking them down into manageable and intuitive steps.
+> Guided experiences are designed to simplify multi-step business processes and complex workflows by breaking them down into manageable and intuitive steps.
 Each step can be enriched with various types of content, including videos, documents, forms, tasks, UI cards, and apps to provide users with all the necessary information to complete each step.
 Steps can be classified as optional or mandatory, ensuring critical tasks are completed while allowing flexibility for other actions.
 Users don't need to worry about finishing all the steps at once as the progress is saved within Work Zone, enabling them to resume from where they left off.

 ## <a id="create-page"></a> 2.1 Create a new page in your workspace